dasch-swiss/dsp-tools/docs/dsp-tools-usage.md

 # Installation and usage

-dsp-tools is a Python package with a command line tool that helps you to interact with a DaSCH Service Platform (DSP) server.
-The following paragraphs give you an overview how to install and use dsp-tools.
+dsp-tools is a Python package with a command line interface that helps you interact with the DaSCH Service Platform (DSP) The following paragraphs give you an overview of how to install and use dsp-tools.